adrexzvii/SkyHigh-Studios-Assessment-2-Official/worldFlightPedia_wasm_module/README.md

 This WASM module acts as a bridge between MSFS SimConnect and JavaScript-based panels, providing functionality to:
 - Spawn and remove SimObjects dynamically in the simulator
 - Manage Points of Interest (POI) during flight
+- Spawn objects near the user aircraft with offset positioning
 - Handle bidirectional communication using the MSFS Communication Bus API
 - Monitor and respond to local variables (L:VARs) for flight control